MCServerScout/Discord-Bot/README.md

 - [ ] Make a database with the saved servers.
 - [ ] Make the bot use Masscan to join servers.
 - [ ] Make a Minecraft mod to fetch the servers through an API.
+- [ ] Anything else we think of.

+License:
+MIT License